The Office of the Corporate Social Responsibility Counsellor for the Extractive Sector

 - 1) making the Guidelines known and available;

 - 3) responding to enquiries about the Guidelines;

 - 4) contributing to the resolution of issues that arise relating to the implementation of the Guidelines in specific instances, and;

 - 5) reporting annually to the OECD Investment Committee.

 3. OIC Provisions Regarding the Responsibilities of the Counsellor and NCP

 Section five (5) of the OIC provides:

 4.1.
-For purposes of efficient and effective management of case files and ensuring that files are dealt with by the appropriate office, the Counsellor and the NCP agree to communicate as follows:
+For purposes of efficient and effective management of case files and ensuring that files are dealt with by the appropriate office, the Counsellor and the NCP agree to communicate with a view resolving the matter.

 - Date Modified: